 I am always thinking about how my actions are interpreted and how they have caused problems.
 I labor to understand myself better and not to repeat the same mistakes again and again.
 When I find that my carelessness has caused some destruction, I apologize and begin the hard work of changing myself for the better.

-Our waza require us to understand destruction, entropy, and the origins of the desire to cause injury to someone.
+Our waza requires us to understand destruction, entropy, and the origins of the desire to cause injury to someone.
 Shouldn't we look at our behavior?
 From the simple act of commenting on Youtube or Facebook to the more egregious acts of committing physical violence to another person.
 We must be vigilant against veering unto the wrong path and if we are teachers, leading others to go down the same road.

 Resist the urge to destroy.
 Keep the destruction in the waza.